HorizonRobotics/alf/docs/tutorial/understanding_ALF_via_the_minimal_working_example.rst

 learning rate of :math:`10^{-3}`.

 .. note::
-    ``TrainerConfig`` is a very important concept in ALF.
+    :class:`.TrainerConfig` is a very important concept in ALF.
 It allows customizing many crucial parameters of the training pipeline, for example, random seed, number of checkpoints, summary interval, rollout length, etc. The user is highly recommended to read the API doc of this class.